KirativeWD/portfolio-project/README.md

 - About Me
   - Table of Contents
   - Mission Statement
-  - Various Reserved Future Slots
+  - Strengths
+  - Previous Work (In progress)
 - Contact Me (Not Built)